Hyde Road (stadium): Hyde Road Hotel

 Adjacent to the ground was the Hyde Road Hotel, a public house in which the players got changed before the matches at the Hyde Road stadium.
 It served as the venue for several important events in the club's history, such as first meeting of Ardwick A.F.C. on 30 August 1887, and the 1894 decision to form Manchester City F.C. and register it as a company.
 During this period the owners of the Hyde Road Hotel, Chesters Brewery, had a large influence over the football club, leading Ardwick to be nicknamed "The Brewerymen".

 During the 1980s the Hyde Road Hotel was owned by George Heslop, a former Manchester City player, and was renamed "The City Gates".
 The business failed, closing in 1989, and the building subsequently lay empty for more than a decade.
 Attempts to save the building were made by Manchester City supporters, without much progress.
 By May 2001, the building was demolished.
-Two keystones from the Hyde Road Hotel reside in the memorial garden at the City of Manchester Stadium.
+Two keystones from the Hyde Road Hotel reside in the memorial garden at the club's home stadium since 2003, the City of Manchester Stadium.